The collegewide doctor of philosophy degree in the College of Communication & Information Sciences is designed to:

 Rhetoric and Political Discourse Concentration

-Students in this concentration must select CIS 605 Cultural and Critical Theory and CIS 609 Humanistic Research Methods in their program core and then complete the following 15 hours of coursework:
+Students in this concentration must select CIS 605 Cultural and Critical Theory and CIS 609 Humanistic Research Methods in their program core and complete the following list of courses:

 ---|---|---|